 It is a full itinerary, but the pace is manageable.
 Plenty of time is available on the sites and in the museums, allowing opportunity both for adequate exposition by the lecturer and time for further exploration on your own.

-Fly early afternoon (Aegean Airlines) or late morning (British Airways) from London Heathrow to Athens.
-The little port of Nauplion is one of the most attractive towns in mainland Greece.
-Arrive here in time for dinner.
+Fly early afternoon (Aegean Airlines) from London Heathrow to Athens.
+Stop in Piraeus for dinner before driving to Nauplion, one of the most attractive towns in mainland Greece.
 First of three nights in Nauplion.

 Corinth, Epidauros.
 The site of Ancient Corinth has the earliest standing Doric temple on mainland Greece, and a fine museum with evidence of Greece’s first large-scale pottery industry.
 Epidauros, centre for the worship of Asclepios, god of medicine, where popular magical dream cures were dispensed, includes the best-preserved of all Greek theatres.